For More Information, Read My Article How to Raise Turkeys

 Want to read a side by side, blind taste test?
 Check out this article by Bon Appétit.
 (Just to be clear, I don’t think heritage turkeys taste gamier…unless maybe they are raised only on pasture with no feed?
 Which I haven’t tried.)

-If you would like to read more about some of the heritage breeds, I will be sharing a post about that soon.
-But, in the mean time, here is an article by Steve and Sharon Ashman, owners of S& S Poultry.
-They share their thoughts on flavor and size of 6 different heritage breeds.
+If you would like to read more about some of the heritage breeds, here is a handy list to check out.
+You may also be interested in this article by Steve and Sharon Ashman, owners of S& S Poultry.
+They share their thoughts on the flavor and size of 6 different heritage breeds.

 This site is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 You will not pay any extra for these products and I’ll earn a small commission to help support this blog.